A fluffy indoor cat sitting near safe, pet-friendly houseplants on a white table, showing pet friendly indoor plants.

 Money Tree: Pet Friendly Indoor Plant

 In addition, this pet-safe indoor greenery adds a fresh, tropical vibe to your space.
 If you’re planning to give someone a meaningful gift, the Money Tree is an excellent choice for a housewarming present.
+It is often said that the Money Tree brings good luck and prosperity to those who keep it in their home.

 Money Tree Plant Care Guide